clarkevansteenderen/CBC_Tutorials/README.md

 This is where you can find a variety of helpful tips and tricks for phylogenetic analyses, and just general neat things to do in R. Please email me at <vsteenderen@gmail.com> if you have any questions or suggestions.

+Each tutorial folder contains an instruction file with the extension .md.

 ## For phylogenetic tutorials, please download the following software:

 * Chromas (free version 2.6.6) http://technelysium.com.au/wp/chromas/